|

 Priority rules based on Tags are processed as an AND operation (a track must contain/not contain all the selected tags)

 Date added / Last played rule: specify the number of days and condition (less than, more than, equals).
-For instance, a rule "Date added less than 10" will be applied to tracks that were added to the Music Library less than 10 days ago (non inclusive).
-Fractional values are also accepted, e.g. 0.5 means half of the day - 12 hours.
+For instance, a rule "Date added less than 10" will apply to tracks added to the Music Library less than 10 days ago (non-inclusive).
+Fractional values are also accepted, e.g., 0.5 means half of the day - 12 hours.

 Playcount rule: you can use the MIN, MAX, and AVG (minimum, maximum and average) values for the “Playcount” rule.
 For example, you can set a higher priority for tracks whose number of playbacks is fewer than AVG (average).